HopeAkrout/Final_Project/README.md

 ![mass_shootings_vs_laws](https://user-images.githubusercontent.com/107223650/202931636-ecd846af-9574-45f7-b6f2-129236354b35.png)

-Gun violence is caused by many factors, only one of which is the laws inacted by individual states to create safer communities and block preventable situtations.
+Gun violence is caused by many factors, only one of which is the laws inacted by individual states to create safer communities and lowering preventable situtations.
 However, for the sake of this project, the focus was narrowed down to only look at state laws and not other outside factors.
 Acknowledging that this topic is expontentially more complex, the data nonetheless clearly shows that laws are an important piece of the equation in preventing gun violence.

 ## Sources: